The isospectrality of asymptotic quasinormal modes of large Gauss-Bonnet d-dimensional black holes: Einstein-Gauss-Bonnet black holes

 \subsection{The perturbative large black hole limit}

 In this article, we take the limit of a small coupling constant $\alpha$.
 In this limit one is allowed to take a perturbative expansion in $\alpha$.
 This procedure is similar to the one in string theory, where one also takes a perturbative expansion in $\a$.
-But the situation is different, as we are not considering any dilaton.
-Because of that, even in the perturbative small $\alpha$ limit Einstein-Gauss-Bonnet theory is different from string theory.
+But the situation there is different, as in string theory one must also consider other fields.
+Most of these fields can be set to $0$, but not the dilaton, whose couplings imply that it is nonzero and dynamical.
+Because of that, even in the perturbative small $\alpha$ limit string theory is different from the Einstein-Gauss-Bonnet theory we are considering, where there isn't any dilaton.

 More concretely, concerning the black hole solution (\ref{bw}) in which we are interested, defining the dimensionless parameter

 this limit corresponds to the condition $\lambda' \ll 1$ and, from (\ref{mu}), it is equivalent to having $\alpha \ll R_H^2$ i.e. the limit of large black holes.
 We take the perturbative expansion in $f$ and consider only terms to first order in $\lambda'$ as